gallenc/solent2Public/week9/webfacadeexample2-spring/README.md

                 RestApp.java
                 RestService.java      // NEW ANNOTATIONS FOR BEANS
             org.solent.com504.factoryandfacade.impl.web
-                HelloWorld.java       // NEW - SIMPLE CLASS TO HELP EXPLAIN/DEBUG APPLCATIONCONTEXTS
+                HelloWorld.java       // NEW - SIMPLE CLASS TO HELP EXPLAIN/DEBUG APPLCATIONCONTEXTS- this just logs a message when created.
                 ViewController.java   // NEW - SPRING MVC CONTROLLER
                 WebObjectFactory.java
       resources